 Laguna – Food and Drink

-- Restaurants: Banyubiru – Buffets for breakfast and themed buffets at dinner (but no lunch).
-Pan-Asian and international cuisines.
-Alongside the main pool. • Cornerstone – Tempting array of tasty treats at this delicatessen-cum-café.
-Homemade ice-cream and wine shop. • Arwana Restaurant – Winner of numerous awards for contemporary cuisine, with a focus on seafood.
-Adorable beachfront position, almost on the sand.
+- Restaurants: Banyubiru – All-you-can-eat breakfast and weekly themed buffets at dinner.
+Large a la carte menu.
+Overlooks the main pool. • Cornerstone Deli – Delicatessen, homemade ice cream, and wine shop. • Arwana – Winner of numerous awards.
+Contemporary cuisine, with a focus on seafood.
+Adorable beachfront position almost on the sand.

 - Breakfast: Not included.
-Pay extra when booking or on the day.
+Pay when booking or on the day.

 - Room Service: Available 24/7.
-Also, a butler service all day/night for some suites and villas.
+Butler service all day/night for some suites and villas.